stephenxxxx/sllog/user/blogs/about/index.md

 - 🎧 🎚 🎛 [MUSICVIDZ](https://musicvidz.stephenlittleton.com/) - Ad-Free Utilizes Natural Ad Free, no tracking, no cookie viewing.
 HTML Shims for older browsers, international support with google fonts and html 5, css 3.
 Jekyll and Markdown Support.

-- 🧪 [NEOCITIES](https://stephen730.neocities.org) - A Neocities page, throwback to the old windows style.
-Jekyll based backend uploaded using WEBDAV.

 - 🧮 [STEPHEN'S DEV PAGE](https://dev.stephenlittleton.com) - Open source listing, work history, skills, general showcase of ability and developer information.
 Donate links included to PayPal and cashapp for easy payment options.

 - 📱 [Gallery](https://gallery.stephenlittleton.com) - My music album, artwork, some fun HTML renderings and more located here.

--  This site / Site utilizes vercel and svelte/qwer theme by kwchang0831.
-My first svelte project.
-Currently using netlify for hosting.
-Vite pushes what I need to the CDN and deployment is fun.
-Site is very responsive for such a heavy load.
-Consistent load times.

-- ✍️ [Blog](https://blog.stephenlittleton.com) - Jekyll Blog featuring some interesting blurbs regarding some situations that happen.
-Utilizes DISQUS for comments.

 ## ❓ Issues / Problems / Questions